cloneofsimo/paint-with-words-sd/README.md

 </p>
 <!-- #endregion -->

-The textbox will be initialized with "(colors):obj,0.5,-1", where 0.5 are strength of text embedding and -1 is random seed.
+In "Color content option", the extracted colors are shown as the color bar at the top and the textbox for each color will be initialized with "(colors):obj,0.5,-1" respecitvely for each unique color, where 0.5 are strength of text embedding and -1 is random seed.
 One can then replace "obj" with the object appear in the prompt.
 Importantly, don't use "," in the object, as this is the separator of the color content.

 Click the button "Generate color content" to collect all the contents into "Color content" the textbox as the formal input of Paint-with-word.